knoxite/website/content/docs/storage-backends/content.md

 ---
 ### NextCloud

-In order to use knoxite with NextCloud, we will use the WebDav backend.
+In order to use knoxite with NextCloud, you need to use the WebDav backend.

 It is recommended to use a app password with knoxite.
 To generate a app password, first, go to the settings page of your NextCloud instance.
 Navigate to the